biptu123/nic-userdashboard/README.md

 -   **Sidebar Navigation**: Sidebar menu with links to home, file upload, and settings.
 Includes a hamburger menu for smaller screens.
 -   **Responsive Design**: Works well on computers, tablets, and phones.
 -   **Upload Statistics**: Visual representation of upload statistics using Chart.js.
+-   **Password Recovery**: User can recover there password through mail.

 ## Getting Started